wscjxky/-Attention-Rectification-and-Preservation/README.md

-# ARP（Attention Rectification and Preservation）
+# AAD（ Attention-based Adversarial Defense）

 This study provides a new understanding of the adversarial attack problem by examining the correlation between adversarial attack and visual attention change.
 In particular, we observed that: images with incomplete attention regions are more vulnerable to adversarial attacks; and uccessful adversarial attacks lead to deviated and scattered attention map.

 We hope the attention-related data analysis and defense solution in this study will shed some light on the mechanism behind the adversarial attack and also facilitate future adversarial defense/attack model design.

 ## Paper
-ARP is based on the work presented in [Attention, Please!
-Adversarial Defense via Attention Rectification and Preservation ](https://arxiv.org/abs/1811.09831)
+Attention-based Adversarial Defense framework is based on the work presented in [Attention, Please!
+Adversarial Defense via Attention Rectification and Preservation
+](https://arxiv.org/abs/1811.09831)

 ## Dependencies